mbagg4152/CS-471-uLearn-sw-eng-project/README.md

 <a name="status"></a>
 ## 7. Project Status

-* Currently in prototype stage.
+* Currently in implementation stage.